 Hey, it was the 70’s.

 Is there another way?
-I believe so.
+There is.

 These three conclusions were all, thankfully, false.
 They were the theorems drawn up by an 8-year-old.
 Yet I carried them well into adulthood.
 They were the themes constantly broadcast by my radio station, by my head and its contents.

-The truths are the reverses of what my head has informed me: I am sufficient.
-Reality is friendly and does not require me to be perfect.
-The world’s a wonderful and fun place, but it can’t make up for my perceived flaws and fill the hole I feel inside.
-Sometimes I’ll believe the truth.
+Sometimes I’ll believe all that.
 Sometimes I won’t.
 But what I believe about things doesn’t change their ultimate nature.
-My beliefs don’t make things true.
 Throughout our lives, we all believe in scores of things that end up not being true, starting with Santa Claus.
-Don’t believe everything you think, I saw that on a bumper sticker once.
+Don’t believe everything you think, I saw on a bumper sticker once.
 Maybe that’s the bullet I can use to shoot the radio when it’s broadcasting B.S.

-© 2022 by Michael C. Just
+© 2025 by Michael C. Just

 Mike’s novel, The Dirt: The Journey of a Mystic Cowboy, is available in softcover or eBook formats through Amazon.